-- The annual report of TI's independent registered public accounting firm related to quality control. - TI's annual and quarterly reports to the SEC, including the financial statements and the "Management's Discussion and Analysis" portion of those reports, and recommending appropriate action to the board. - TI's audit plans. - Before issuance TI's news releases regarding annual and interim financial results and discussing with management any related earnings guidance that may be provided to analysts and rating agencies. - Relationships between the independent registered public accounting firm and TI. - The adequacy of TI's internal accounting controls and other factors affecting the integrity of TI's financial reports, and discussing with management and with the independent registered public accounting firm. - o TI's risk assessment and risk management policies. - o TI's compliance and ethics program. - A report of compliance of management and operating personnel with TI's code of conduct, including TI's conflict of interest policy. - o TI's non-employee-related insurance programs. - Changes, if any, in major accounting policies of the company. - Trends in accounting policy changes that are relevant to the company. - The company's policy regarding investments and financial derivative products. - Discussing TI's audited financial statements with management and the independent registered public accounting firm, including a discussion with the firm regarding the matters required to be reviewed under applicable legal or regulatory requirements. - Creating and periodically reviewing TI's whistleblower policy. - Appointing, compensating, retaining and overseeing TI's independent registered public accounting firm.
+- The annual report of TI's independent registered public accounting firm related to quality control. - TI's annual and quarterly reports to the SEC, including the financial statements and the "Management's Discussion and Analysis" portion of those reports, and recommending appropriate action to the board. - TI's audit plans. - Before issuance TI's news releases regarding annual and interim financial results and discussing with management any related earnings guidance that may be provided to analysts and rating agencies. - Relationships between the independent registered public accounting firm and TI. - The adequacy of TI's internal accounting controls and other factors affecting the integrity of TI's financial reports, and discussing with management and with the independent registered public accounting firm. - TI's risk assessment and risk management practices, including cybersecurity and environmental-related risks. - TI's compliance and ethics program. - A report of compliance of management and operating personnel with TI's code of conduct, including TI's conflict of interest policy. - TI's non-employee-related insurance programs. - · Changes, if any, in major accounting policies of the company. - Trends in accounting policy changes that are relevant to the company. - The company's policy regarding investments and financial derivative products. - Discussing TI's audited financial statements with management and the independent registered public accounting firm, including a discussion with the firm regarding the matters required to be reviewed under applicable legal or regulatory requirements. - · Creating and periodically reviewing TI's whistleblower policy. - Appointing, compensating, retaining and overseeing TI's independent registered public accounting firm.

 The board has determined that all members of the Audit Committee are financially sophisticated, as the board has interpreted such qualifications in its business judgment.
-In addition, the board has designated Mr. Blinn as the audit committee financial expert as defined in the Securities Exchange Act of 1934, as amended.
+In addition, the board has designated Ms. Clark as the audit committee financial expert as defined in the Securities Exchange Act of 1934, as amended.

-The Audit Committee met seven times in 2020.
+The Audit Committee met six times in 2021.
 The Audit Committee holds regularly scheduled meetings and reports its activities to the board.
 The committee also continued its long-standing practice of meeting directly with our internal audit staff to discuss the audit plan and to allow for direct interaction between Audit Committee members and our internal auditors.
-See page 44 for a report of the committee.